HacKanCuBa/blake2signer/README.md

 ```

 `Blake2SerializerSigner` is quite flexible and can receive a custom serializer, compressor or encoder.
 You could i.e. create a custom base62 encoder simply inheriting from `EncoderInterface`, or a custom bzip compressor inheriting from `CompressorInterface`.
 You don't need to handle or worry about exceptions: those are caught by the caller class.
 All serializers, encoders and compressors live in their respective submodule.
-In addition to base64 URL safe this package provides base32 as it is another common encoding format.
+In addition to base64 URL safe this package provides base32 and hex (base16) as they are common encoding formats.

 Note that also both `Blake2Signer` and `Blake2TimestampSigner` supports changing the encoder.